angular/angular/packages/compiler/design/separate_compilation.md

 The mental model of Ivy is that the decorator is the compiler.
-That is the decorator can be thought of as parameters to a class transformer that transforms the information in the decorator into the corresponding definition.
+That is the decorator can be thought of as parameters to a class transformer that transforms the class by generating definitions based on the decorator parameters.
 An `@Component` decorator transforms the class by adding an `ngComponentDef` static property, `@Directive` adds `ngDirectiveDef`, `@Pipe` adds `ngPipeDef`, etc. In most cases values supplied to the decorator is sufficient to generate the definition.
 However, in the case of interpreting the template, the compiler needs to know the selector defined for each component, directive and pipe that are in scope of the template.
-The purpose of this document is to define what information is needed by the compiler that is not provided by the decorator is serialized, discovered and used.
+The purpose of this document is to define the information is needed by the compiler and how that information is is serialized to be discovered and used by subsequent calls to `ngc`.

 ## Information needed